Deep-MI/FastSurfer/doc/overview/SINGULARITY.md

 # FastSurfer Singularity Support

+## Sandbox

+##

+`<*singularity-flags*>` includes flags that set up the singularity container:
+- `--nv`: enable nVidia GPUs in Singularity (otherwise FastSurfer will run on the CPU),
+- `-B <path>`: is used to share data between the host and Singularity (only paths listed here will be available to FastSurfer, see [Singularity documentation](doc/overview/README.md#sandbox) for more info).
+  This should specifically include the "Subject Directory".
+If two paths are given like `-B /my/path/host:/other`, this means `/my/path/host/somefile` will be accessible inside Singularity in directory as `/other/somefile`.

 For use on HPCs (or in other cases where Docker is not available or preferred) you can easily create a Singularity image from the Docker image.
 Singularity uses its own image format, so the Docker images must be converted (we publish our releases as docker images available on [Dockerhub](https://hub.docker.com/r/deepmi/fastsurfer/tags)).